| || |

 In February, 1999, Tom was promoted to chief deputy and given command of the Public Safety Division.
 Sheriff Gary Stanton implemented a reorganization of the Sheriff’s Office in 2002.
 Under the reorganization, Tom was promoted to captain and assigned as the Custody Division commander.
 In 2006, Sheriff Stanton promoted Tom to undersheriff, where he has served until his appointment as sheriff.

 On August 14, 2012, upon the recommendation of retiring Sheriff Gary R. Stanton, the Solano County Board of Supervisors, in a unanimous vote, appointed Tom Ferrara sheriff-coroner of Solano County to serve the remainder of the current term of office, effective November 1, 2012 through December 2014.
-On June 3, 2014, Tom was elected sheriff by the citizens of Solano County for the term ending December 31, 2018.
+On June 3, 2014, Tom was elected sheriff by the citizens of Solano County.
+He was then re-elected in June of 2022 for the term ending December 31, 2028.

 Sheriff Ferrara holds an Associate’s degree in the Administration of Justice from San Joaquin Delta College, as well as a Bachelor’s Degree in Education, Training and Development from Southern Illinois University.
 He is also a graduate of the FBI National Academy’s 205th Session.

-Sheriff Ferrara holds numerous certificates from the California Commission on Peace Officers Standards and Training including, POST Basic, Intermediate, Advanced, Supervisory, and Management certificates.
+Sheriff Ferrara holds numerous certificates from the California Commission on Peace Officers Standards and Training including, Basic, Intermediate, Advanced, Supervisory, Management, and Executive certificates.
 Sheriff Ferrara also has a certificate in Community Policing and has completed the Kerr-Hill Management Training Course, as well as the Quantum Leap Leadership Training Academy and the Josephson School of Ethics where he was certified as an ethics instructor.